 If you choose to apply you will follow this process:

-- Application and Deadline – We encourage you to start thinking through and working on the application as early as possible so you can have time to pray, discuss, edit, and submit your application by March 8, 2019.
+- Application and Deadline – We encourage you to start thinking through and working on the application as early as possible so you can have time to pray, discuss, edit, and submit your application by March 1, 2020.
 Listen to the Grant Orientation so you are well prepared.
 Applications will be evaluated based on the metrics outlined in the application form and orientation.
 Once the application is complete it will be reviewed by the Grant Advisory Panel.
 Click here for the online application.
 Applications are not considered on a first-come, first-served basis and earlier applications are not given priority consideration.
 No Word documents will be accepted; only electronic applications are allowed.
-Click the following link for a PDF of the application so you are able to prepare your thoughts before submission as applications cannot be saved: Redemption Grant Application 2018/2019.pdf (78 KB).
+Click the following link for a PDF of the application so you are able to prepare your thoughts before submission as applications cannot be saved: Redemption Grant Application 2019/2020.pdf (80 KB)

 - Presentation – Applicants will be contacted to schedule a date and time to present their ideas before the Grant Advisory Panel.
 Presentations will be scheduled April 8 or 22, 2020 between 6-9pm.
 Block these nights off so you will be open if asked to present.
 Presentations will be 10 minutes followed by questions from the Grant Advisory Panel.
 The Panel is a diverse group comprised of people from each of the Redemption congregations.
 More details on the presentation will be given to those that move forward in the process.

-- Grant Decisions – Final Grant decisions will be made by May 10, 2019.
+- Grant Decisions – Final Grant decisions will be made in May.
 Instructions will be provided to grant recipients on how to retrieve their grant funding after decisions have been made.

 - Reporting – If you are awarded a grant you will be required to fill out a 2-3 page evaluation periodically throughout 2020/2021.